📝 Bar, drinks & cocktails · ⏱️ 3 min read

 The formula for happy hour ROI

-To calculate whether your happy hour pays off, use this formula:
+To calculate if your happy hour pays off, use this formula:

 Happy Hour ROI = (Volume Happy Hour × Margin Happy Hour) - (Volume Normal × Margin Normal)